defano/wyldcard/README.md

 A _part_ is a scriptable user interface element in HyperCard.
 Apple's implementation provided a wide range of parts and styles, but for simplicity, this version supports only two parts: simple push buttons and scrollable text fields.
 In HyperCard, these parts live within a document called a _card_ (somewhat analogous to a window).

 In Apple's HyperCard, cards contain two layers of user interface elements: a foreground and a background, which are grouped together in a document called a _stack_ (like a stack of index cards).
-Each card had an individual foreground, but the background could be shared between two or more cards.
+Each card had an individual foreground, but the background could be shared between cards.
 Each of these elements--backgrounds, cards, stacks, etc--could contain their own scripts and act upon event messages from HyperCard.

-For simplification, this implementation does not allow scripting of cards or stacks, nor does it support the concept of a foreground and background.
+For simplification, this implementation does not allow scripting of cards, stacks or backgrounds.
+Currently, this implementation supports a single background shared across all cards but only for the purpose of graphics (parts cannot yet be added to the background--coming soon).

 In addition to containing scripts, a part also maintains a set of _properties_.
 Properties describe various aspects of the part like its name, id, size and location on the card.
 A part can be programmatically modified by way of its properties.
 Different types of parts have different properties.